Which Apples Are Best for Making an Apple Tart?

-Preheat the oven to 400°.
-Bake the tart in the center of the oven for 1 hour, or until the apples are tender and golden and the crust is deep golden and cooked through.
+- Preheat the oven to 400°F (207°C).
+Bake the apple tart in the center of the oven for 1 hour, or until the apples are tender and golden and the crust is deep golden and cooked through.
 Brush the apples with the melted preserves.
 Slide the parchment onto a wire rack and let the tart cool slightly before serving.

 Notice: Nutrition is auto-calculated, using Spoonacular, for your convenience.
 Where relevant, we recommend using your own nutrition calculations.